microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityprovider_post.md

 ## Request body

 In the request body, provide a JSON representation of [identityProvider](../resources/identityProvider.md) object.

-The following table shows the required properties:
+All of the following properties are required:

 |Property|Type|Description|
 |:---------------|:--------|:----------|